srinman/aks-scaling/README.md

 # AKS Scaling Learning Guides

-Welcome to the comprehensive collection of Azure Kubernetes Service (AKS) scaling guides.
 This repository covers various scaling mechanisms in Kubernetes, from basic pod scaling to advanced node provisioning strategies.

 ## 🚀 Introduction to Kubernetes Scaling